Geoffrey Biddle

-Geoffrey Biddle (born 1950) is an American photographer best known for his depictions of street scenes in the Lower East Side of Manhattan in the 1970s.
+Geoffrey Biddle (born 1950) is an American photographer best known for his depictions of street scenes on the Lower East Side of Manhattan in the 1970s.
 His photographs have appeared in publications ranging from The NY Times to Granta, in several books, and on exhibit at the Museum of Modern Art and in the collection of the Walker Art Center.
 His work is included in the permanent collection at MoMA.
 He is a member of the board at Working Assumptions, a foundation dedicated to the intersection of art and family, best known for its work guiding assignments on the intersection of work and family in high school photography classes and photographic depictions of pregnant women at work.
 The photography project, Showing, features some of Geoffrey's photographs.

 Biography

 Geoffrey Biddle was born in 1950 in New York City.
 He is a member and descendant of the Biddle family.
 He attended Phillips Exeter Academy, where he graduated in 1968.
 He graduated from Harvard University in 1972.
 Biddle married the late sculptor Mary Ann Unger in 1980 and the pair lived on the Lower East Side of Manhattan, where Geoffrey spent a great deal of time photographing the primarily Puerto Rican residents of the neighborhood.
 The resulting collection of photographs would become the book Alphabet City, which would later be acquired by the New York Public Library.

 Biddle and Unger had a daughter, the contemporary American artist Eve Biddle, in 1982.
 After Unger's death from cancer in 1998, Biddle relocated to California and remarried the journalist Jane Gottesman, with whom he has three daughters.